danisulda/danisulda/README.md

-👦 I am Daniel Soldano
+👦 **I am Daniel Soldano**

-I'm 16 years old and currently attending school, where I mainly study computer science.
+💻I'm 16 years old and currently attending school, where I mainly study computer science.
 I'm passionate about football, video games, and fashion.
 Right now, I'm learning and improving my web development skills with the goal of creating my own website to sell the clothes I design.